Generic Name: sorafenib (soe-RAF-e-nib)

 - Tell your doctor or dentist that you take sorafenib before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including blood pressure, blood electrolyte levels, and electrocardiograms (ECGs), may be performed while you use sorafenib.
+- Lab tests, including blood pressure, blood electrolyte levels, liver function, thyroid hormone levels, and electrocardiograms (ECGs), may be performed while you use sorafenib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Sorafenib should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.